 - Invoice quickly to get paid on time.
 “It’s definitely making me money.
 When I send out an invoice or quote, they look professional.
 I don’t get phone calls anymore from my regular clients about my invoices – and they’re paid within a couple of days.” - Lee Fisher

 - Speed up payments with online credit card payments.
 “It’s been a game-changer: “Setting up bank payments was always a pain.
 Now I can take credit card payments, all I need to do is send an invoice and they can pay securely online.” - Dan Seaber-Shinn

 While a lot of work can come through word of mouth, it can’t be relied upon exclusively.

-For more ideas marketing your trade business, download the Tradify Marketing Toolkit for Tradespeople.
+For more ideas for marketing your trade business, download the Tradify Marketing Plan for Tradespeople.